Manual Lymphatic Drainage (MLD) & Lymphatic Health

 Lymphoedema Management

-Lymphoedema is a chronic condition that causes swelling due to the build-up of lymph fluid in the tissues.
+Lymphoedema is a long-term condition in which swelling develops because lymph fluid builds up in the tissues.
 It may be:

 • Primary lymphoedema, present from birth or due to underdeveloped lymph vessels

-• Secondary lymphoedema, developing later in life — often following cancer treatment, surgery, trauma, venous disease, or immobility
+• Secondary lymphoedema, developing later in life, often after cancer treatment, surgery, trauma, venous disease or periods of immobility

-Lymphoedema is typically managed with Manual Lymphatic Drainage (MLD), compression, exercise, skin care and infection prevention.
+Lymphoedema is typically managed with a combination of Manual Lymphatic Drainage (MLD), compression, exercise, skin care and infection prevention.

 Lipoedema Support